Children's Vision TESTING

 Babies also have better eye-hand coordination at 4 to 6 months of age.
 Most babies are born with blue eyes because darker pigments in the iris are undeveloped.
 Later dark pigment is produced in the iris, which will often change your child’s eye colour.

-If baby’s eyes are misaligned exam soon as possible is advised to check for visual impairment as for any child vision case.
+If uour baby’s eyes are misaligned an examination as soon as possible is advised to check for visual impairment as for any child vision case.

 Retinopathy of prematurity (ROP).
 This is the abnormal replacement of normal tissue in the retina with fibrous tissue and blood vessels.
 All premature babies are at risk of ROP.